SingleBoy2147/git-tutorial/README.md

-This is an empty file.
+This is not an empty file.
+There are two lines of words here!